Legal

 10. Theft, Damage, or Tampering

+If the AED or cabinet is damaged, removed, or tampered with, SafePulse may charge reasonable repair or replacement fees.
 Where GPS enabled or Monitored Units are used, SafePulse may assist in providing location information to police, but recovery is not guaranteed.

 11. Limitation of Liability

-To the fullest extent permitted by law and subject to the Australian Consumer Law, SafePulse excludes and limits its liability as follows
+To the fullest extent permitted by law and subject to the Australian Consumer Law, SafePulse excludes and limits its liability as follows:

-(a) SafePulse is not liable for any indirect, consequential, special or incidental losses, damages or expenses arising from or in connection with the supply, installation, maintenance or use of Equipment, including but not limited to loss of profits, loss of business opportunity, loss of revenue, business interruption, reputational damage or any economic loss howsoever arising
+(a) SafePulse is not liable for any indirect, consequential, special or incidental losses, damages or expenses arising from or in connection with the supply, installation, maintenance or use of Equipment, including but not limited to loss of profits, loss of business opportunity, loss of revenue, business interruption, reputational damage or any economic loss howsoever arising;

-(c) where an AED unit fails to operate as intended or malfunctions during an emergency or medical event, SafePulse’s sole liability (if any) shall be limited to facilitating warranty claims through the manufacturer, and SafePulse expressly disclaims all liability for any consequences, injuries, damages or losses arising from such equipment failure or malfunction and
+(c) where an AED unit fails to operate as intended or malfunctions during an emergency or medical event, SafePulse’s sole liability (if any) shall be limited to facilitating warranty claims through the manufacturer, and SafePulse expressly disclaims all liability for any consequences, injuries, damages or losses arising from such equipment failure or malfunction;

 12. Third Party Actions and External Events